mathewbrowne/php-mysql-basic-airline-ticketing/README.md

 ## How to run this locally

-This presumes you have LAMP or MAMP running on your local machine.
+You will require a LAMP or MAMP environment running on your local machine.
+You may wish to use MAMP for Mac (https://www.mamp.info) or WAMP for Windows (https://www.wampserver.com/en/)

 Replace the $db_host, $db_user and $db_password variables in inc/db_open.php with the credentials from your local environment.

-In your local MySQL instance, create a new database called fr24 or use this command:
+In your local MySQL instance, create a new database called fr24 or use this SQL command:
 CREATE DATABASE fr24 CHARACTER SET utf8 COLLATE utf8_general_ci;

 Import file ticket.sql to create the MySQL table used to store tickets, plus some dummy data.

-Set your machine's server root to the /fr24 directory and you will be able to access the api endpoints via the URLs
+Set your machine's server root to the /fr24 directory and you will be able to access the api endpoints via these URLs:

 /api/create.php